 OK.
 Now you know some of the reasons why babies nurse so often during the night.
 But what do you do if your baby is keeping you up all night and you are suffering from sleep deprivation and ready to strangle someone?
 Let’s discuss some coping mechanisms.

-First, I suggest co-sleeping.
+First, I suggest co-sleeping and/or bed sharing.
 This doesn’t have to mean that your baby is in the bed with you all the time.
 It just means keeping him close by during the months when he needs night time parenting.
 He may sleep in a cradle next to your bed, in a crib in your bedroom, on a pallet on the floor, or tucked in next to you in your bed.
 He may spend part of the night in bed with you, and part in his own bed.
 Dr. Sears addresses recent concerns about co-sleeping and how it applies to breastfed babies in this article: http://www.askdrsears.com/news/latest-news/dr-sears-addresses-recent-co-sleeping-concerns

 Co-sleeping offers many advantages.
 Babies tend to sleep better tucked in close to you.
 Breast milk contains a sleep-inducing protein, and when you nurse, prolactin enters your bloodstream and has a tranquilizing effect on you as well.
 When your baby is in another room, he has to become fully awake in order to fuss or cry loudly enough to get your attention.
 By the time you get up and go to him, you are grumpy and groggy after being awakened from a deep sleep, and it will take longer for both of you to get back to sleep.
 If he is in the room with you, you can nurse him as soon as he begins to make the transition from deep sleep to active sleep, and neither of you has to wake up completely.
 How you feel in the morning depends more on how you are awakened more than how many times you are awakened.
 I remember nights when I couldn’t have told you how many times the baby nursed, because I never woke up enough to count.